ninja-software/ninjarouter/README.md

 # NinjaRouter

-NinjaRouter is a simple and fast HTTP router for Go
+NinjaRouter is a simple, fast, threadsafe tree based HTTP router for Go

 #### Install